4mbl/config/packages/lint/README.md

 There is currently one config template.

 - **Next** - Linting configuration extending the Next.js default config.
+- **React** - Linting configuration extending the Vite-React default config.

 ## Versioning

-**Until v1.0.0 is released, breaking changes may be introduced in minor releases without prior warnings.**
+_Until v1.0.0 is released, breaking changes may be introduced in minor releases without prior warnings._

 The package follows the following versioning scheme: `X.Y.Z`.